25 Popular Fruits—Ranked by Sugar Content!

 Fiber: 3.7 g

 Despite a higher sugar content, grapefruit is brimming with good-for-you vitamins and antioxidants.
 So just keep your serving to half a fruit.
-According to a study in the journal Metabolism, eating half a grapefruit before meals helped reduce belly fat and lower cholesterol levels.
-Participants of the six-week study who ate grapefruit with every meal saw their waists shrink by up to an inch!
+According to a study in the journal Nutrition & Metabolism, supplementing with grapefruit helped participants shrink their waists shrink by 1.7 inches and lose about seven percent of body fat!
 Researchers attribute the effects to a combination of phytochemicals and vitamin C in the grapefruit.
 Consider having half of a grapefruit before your morning oatmeal, and slicing a few segments to a starter salad.

 Total Sugar: 1 cup, sliced, 15.3 g